aspuru-guzik-group/phoenics/examples/multiple_objectives/README.md

-# Simple optimization
+# Multi-objective optimization

-This example illustrates how Phoenics can be used for the sequential optimization of a single objective function.
-We consider the Branin function for this illustration.
-Parameters for the optimization procedure are provided in the config.json file.
-Call optimize_branin.py to execute the optimization procedure.
+This example illustrates a multi-objective optimization using Phoenics<sup>[1]</sup> in combination with Chimera<sup>[2]</sup>.
+We consider the Fonseca benchmark set in this example.
+Parameters for the optimization procedure as well as details about the objectives to optimize are provided in the config.json file.
+Call optimize_multi_objective.py to execute the optimization procedure.